blekane/Devopseasylearning/Helm/Helm-Commands/README.md

 ```

 ### Check how you manifest will looks like after Helm install
-* This command will show you all the values will be replaced
+* * This command will show all the manifest file with values from the value file
 ```
-helm install --dry-run --debug ./[chart folder name]/ --generate-name helm install --dry-run --debug ./my-first-chart/ --generate-name
+helm install --dry-run --debug ./[chart folder name]/ --generate-name helm install --dry-run --debug ./[chart folder name] --generate-name

+helm install --dry-run --debug ./my-first-chart/ --generate-name helm install --dry-run --debug ./my-first-chart --generate-name
 ```

 ### Helm install command